preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 .. image:: app-id-new2.jpg

-20. Select "Test and Distribute" and click "Install".
+20. Select "Test and distribute" and click "Install".

 .. image:: test-distribute-new2.jpg

-21. Click "Add".

 Now the app is installed in the user's personal Teams and is displayed in the Teams navigation to the left.